Library Mission, Values, and Strategic Directions

 The University of Chicago Library empowers intellectual discovery, rigorous learning, and global engagement through its deep and rich collections, extensive expertise, innovative programs, and diverse spaces.

-Diversity: A diverse and inclusive environment builds a stronger, more creative community.
+Diversity: A diverse, equitable, and inclusive environment builds a stronger, more creative community.

 User focus: Our users are at the center of all we do.

 Collaboration: We advance knowledge and build a better future through partnerships.

 Knowledge Sharing: Open and equitable access to information is a cornerstone of research and education.

 Diversity, Equity, and Inclusion Statement

 The University of Chicago Library believes that a diverse, equitable, and inclusive environment builds a stronger, more creative community where we broaden approaches to our work and make better decisions.
 We encourage open and honest discussion, reflect on our assumptions, and actively seek viewpoints beyond our own.
 We welcome different perspectives as they challenge and motivate us to learn and respect the uniqueness that we each bring to our shared endeavors.

 Library Strategic Directions, FY 2020-2023